 Risk Management and Quality Control

-If there is one skill out of those necessary that separates a good project manager from a mediocre or downright bad one, it is the ability to recognize potential problems before they occur.
+If there is one skill that separates a good project manager from a mediocre or downright bad one, it is the ability to recognize potential problems before they occur.
 However, this is one of those skills that no one is born with, but is instead developed over time.
-Keeping communication clear and records neat will greatly help detect and avoid potential risks.
+Keeping communication clear and records neat (as well as a clear idea of the place of language solutions in a greater scheme of things) will greatly help detect and avoid potential risks.

 Quality control should be implemented both during and after the project.
 During the project, quality control is achieved through constant monitoring as to whether the technical and linguistic requirements of the project are being met throughout the process, and this includes everything from file formats and the software being used to translating and localizing in accordance with TMs and glossaries.
-After the process is completed, quality control is achieved by thorough QA checking.
+Once the process has been completed, quality control is achieved by thorough QA checking.

-Localization projects are complex and require extreme versatility from project managers.
+Localization projects are complex and sometimes require extreme levels of versatility and agility from project managers.
 To complete projects successfully, an LPM must be involved in all stages, understand the essence of each step, and keep his or her eyes out for potential issues.
-Smooth and transparent communication is at the core of all of this, and remains the most essential resource for completing all tasks localization projects in a timely and successful manner.
+Smooth and transparent communication is at the core of all of this, and remains the most essential resource for completing all localization project tasks in a timely and successful manner.